rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/14_lecture-M3.md

 > Lecture Name : Intro to Network Scanning
 > 1) Theory : what is Network Scanning
 > 2) Theory : 5 Goals to achieve in the process of Network Scanning
-> 3) Practical Work : Network Scanning - Nmap tool
-> 4) Theory : Types of scan
+> 3) Theory : Types of scan
-> 5) Practical Work : network scanning with nmap tool
+> 4) Practical Work : network scanning with nmap tool

 ---
 ### what is Network Scanning